akka/akka-management/docs/src/main/paradox/discovery.md

     Future<SimpleServiceDiscovery.Resolved> result = discovery.lookup("service-name", Duration.create("500 millis"));

-When doing a lookup the following parameters are optional:
+When doing a lookup you can pass in an optional `LookupMetadata` that contains optional fields for:
-* service
 * port
 * protocol